halmasieh/Pewlett-Hackard-Analysis/README.md

 3- The least number who are retiring is for manager position and only two people are needed to fill this job.

-4- By viewing the mentorship table at the bottom of the page, the number of eligible employees for the mentorship program is not compareable to the number of employees ready to retire and undoubtedly, Pewllet-Hackard will have to make big decisions for training in different job titles.
+4- By viewing the mentorship count per title table at the bottom of the page, the number of eligible employees for the mentorship program is not compareable to the number of employees ready to retire and undoubtedly, Pewllet-Hackard will have to make big decisions for training in different job titles.

 ## Summary